corsfix/free-cors-proxy/README.md

 To add your website to the sponsorship program:

 1. Fork this repository
-2. Add your website and required domains to `index.js` following the existing format:
+2. Add your website and required domains to `index.js` following the existing format
+3. Create a pull request.
+Once approved, your website will be added to the proxy allowlist.